Guardians arrested for holding disabled man in chains

 28 Ottobre 2019

 Agrigento, October 28 - The two legal guardians of a mentally disabled man were arrested Monday for holding hm in chains near Agrigento in Sicily.
-The husband and wife were arrested at the town of Naro.
+They were arrested at the town of Naro.
 Prosecutor Luigi Patronaggio and his assistant Gloria Andreoli said the man had psychiatric issues.
 His name and age were not immediately available.
-Judicial sources said the pair have been charged with severe mistreatment and abduction.
+Judicial sources said the pair may be charged with severe mistreatment.
 Police freed the man after getting wind of his detention.

 LE RUBRICHE